sfigg/commercialization-public/manufacture/desktop/boot-to-uefi-mode-or-legacy-bios-mode.md

 # Boot to UEFI Mode or legacy BIOS mode

 Choose UEFI or legacy BIOS modes while installing Windows.
-After Windows is installed, you can't easily change this without reformatting the drive.
+After Windows is installed, if you need to switch firmware modes, you may be able to use the [MBR2GPT](https://docs.microsoft.com/en-us/windows/deployment/mbr-to-gpt) tool.

 In general, [we recommend installing Windows using the newer UEFI mode](windows-and-gpt-faq.md), as it includes more security features than the legacy BIOS mode.
-In some situations like booting on a legacy network, you may need to boot to legacy BIOS mode.
+If you're booting from a network that only supports BIOS, you'll need to boot to legacy BIOS mode.

 After Windows is installed, the device boots automatically using the same mode it was installed with.